Tinker-Twins/AprilTag/README.md

 ## USAGE

 <p align="justify">
-Once the C/C++ source code is built, the executables and python wrapper can be executed in order to run detections on image(s) or video stream(s).
+Once the C/C++ source code is built, the executables and Python wrapper can be executed in order to run detections on image(s) or video stream(s).
 Following are some examples/demos of utilizing this library.
 </p>

 ### C

 #### Executable: `apriltag_demo`

 ```bash